 Get started with Python

-This guide walks you through the steps to use the Toolbox add-on in a sample project with Python.
+This guide walks you through the steps to use the Toolbox add-on in a code example with Python.

-The Python interface is implemented as a wrapper around the Toolbox add-on C API.
-For more details about specific functions and properties, review the C API reference documentation.
+The Python interface wraps the Toolbox add-on C API.
+For more details about specific functions and properties, review C API reference documentation.

 Request trial or full license